LowellObservatory/Camelot/README.md

 *Further development moved to moved to [NightShift](https://github.com/LowellObservatory/NightShift)*

+## I Walk the Line

+Prototype for figuring out the fine details of loop/queue management with inputs coming from an ActiveMQ broker topic.

 ## RadarLove

 Prototype for grabbing and plotting the current NEXRAD radar for a particular radar site.